New York Mets World Series Odds 2022

 Odds the win the NL Pennant are even stronger for the Mets:

 The Mets have led the NL East for most of the season and had a comfortable lead in the National League as a whole in June.
-As of July 18, however, the Dodgers have a 3.5-game lead over the Mets in the National League.
+As of July 25, however, the Dodgers have a 6-game lead over the Mets in the National League.
 In the AL, the Yankees and the Houston Astros both have better records.

 NY Mets Update